Skip to content

 BEEPS_API_KEY: ${{ secrets.BEEPS_API_KEY }}

-DEVIN_API_KEY: ${{ secrets.DEVIN_API_KEY }}
+CURSOR_API_KEY: ${{ secrets.CURSOR_API_KEY }}

 Changes to your on-call config go through PR review like any other code change.